How To Clear Your Gun After It Jams – And Prevent It From Happening Again

 Revolvers don't jam.
 That's why they're awesome.
 As long as the hammer strikes the primer, the bullet will travel forward.
 In the middle of a tense live-fire scenario, you don't have time to tinker with your pistol.

-• If that magazine fails to seat, insert your backup magazine.
+- If that magazine fails to seat, insert your backup magazine.
 You do have a backup magazine, right?
+If not you may want to start carrying either a single mag carrier or double magazine holster to be prepared for this type of situation.

 Clearing Firearm Malfunctions - Conceal Carry Training Videos